Who We Are

 The Executive Committee meets approximately 10 times per year (with a fabulous potluck dinner!) and manages the fun, finances, and work of the organization.

 MSCD originated as a student organization on the University of Wisconsin-Madison campus in 1977.
 Our first teachers were Gregor and Vickery Trinkaus-Randall.
-Chuck Snowdon and Debbie Nelson are the two remaining members from those early years.
+Debbie Nelson is the one remaining member from those early years.